TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Select/MultipleSideBySide/Index.rst

 ========================

-This page describes the :ref:`select <columns-select>` type with renderType='selectMultipleSideBySide'.
+This page describes the :ref:`select <columns-select>` type with :php:`renderType='selectMultipleSideBySide'`.

-Two select fields, items can be selected from the right field, selected items are displayed in the left select.
+It displays two select fields, the items can be selected from the right field all selected items are displayed in the left one.

+.. include:: /Includes/Images/Styleguide/RstIncludes/SelectMultiplesidebyside1.rst.txt

 .. toctree::
    :titlesonly: